 A good quality careers guidance and education programme will raise the aspirations of all young people.
-It will increase motivation by linking activities in school with preparation for life post 16 and post 18 and the school provides extensive opportunites for external providers to meet with students to provide careers and labour market information.
+It will increase motivation by linking activities in school with preparation for life post 16 and post 18 and we provide extensive opportunities for external providers to meet with students to provide careers and labour market information.

-It is important to equip our students with the necessary skills for them to career plan and know how and where to access impartial and unbiased information.
-Developing key enterprise and employability skills are important and we are pleased to have been selected as a National Citizen Service Champion School, for our student participation of the programme.This activity enables students to further develop their skills and provides opportunities for them to work within their community, having a direct positive impact.
+We aim to equip our students with the skills to career plan and know how and where to access impartial and unbiased information.
+Developing enterprise and employability skills are important and we are a National Citizen Service Champion School.

 The Careers programme is developed in consideration of the CDI (Career Development Institute) framework and the Gatsby Report's eight benchmarks.
 Three key areas are:

 Self Development - through careers, employability and enterprise education

 Careers Exploration - learning about careers and the world of work